 Recommendation: We recommend you to look for flight combinations.
 It is not always possible, but if you can book your flights within Peru in combination with your international flights, it could save you more than 100 US$ p.p. so it is worth to try.

-Inclusive in this tour:
+Inclusive and recommended to bring on this tour:

 – Bus from Aguas Calientes to Machu Picchu and back

-- Shared transport Ollantaytambo to Cusco
+– Private transport from Ollantaytambo to your hotel in Cusco

 – Everything not mentioned in the itinerary above